matchmore/tech-blog/20180808/README.md

-# Quick and easy way to start with Matchmore: Xamarin

-We previouly covered SDK for _Swift_, _Kotlin_ and _Javascript_, now we will cover Xamarin, the favourite tools in the .NET developers toolbelt for mobile applications!
+We previously covered SDK for [_Swift_](https://blog.matchmore.io/getting-started-with-matchmore-a-swift-tutorial/), [_Kotlin_](https://blog.matchmore.io/getting-started-with-matchmore-a-proximity-detection-based-location-app-with-kotlin/) and [_Javascript_](https://blog.matchmore.io/react-native-and-matchmore/), now we will cover Xamarin, the favorite tool in the .NET developers tool-belt for mobile applications!

+# Requirements
+Visual Studio  installed on your computer.
+Download Visual Studio for free here.
+Good knowledge of C# and Xamarin.
+A Matchmore account to start using the service.
+You can register for [free here.](https://visualstudio.microsoft.com/) If you want to test the app in real life, you'll need at least two devices, any Android or iOS should suffice.
+Willingness to learn some new stuff.

 We will be making a app for localized borrowing of items, like you want to install a shelf and you need a drill just for one job.
 Maybe somebody nearby will have one and will lend it to you for a beer or a hug?